-Based in Castle Donington, the head office currently includes central support functions including Corporate Governance, HR, H&S, Marketing, Finance, and IT.
+Our head office in Leicester provides facilities for central support functions including Corporate Governance, HR, H&S, Marketing, Finance, and IT.

 Our supply chain for central services is typically UK based, providing support functions and facilities, such as technology, professional and standard operating systems support to assist the company in day-to-day operational management.

-Our HR and recruitment processes are designed to ensure that all prospective employees are legally entitled to work in the UK and to protect employees from any mistreatment or coercion.
+Our HR and recruitment processes are constructed to ensure that all prospective employees are legally entitled to work in the UK and to protect employees from any mistreatment or coercion.

-CTS continues to operate robust HR processes using technology from Team Tailor and Cascade, to select the best quality staff and provide effective support for staff while they work for us.
+CTS continues to operate robust HR processes using technology from our recruitment and HR team systems, to select the best quality staff and provide effective support for staff while they work for us.

 All our employees enter into a contract of employment which they are free to terminate following the appropriate notice periods as defined in the contract.